tygern/BuildDomino/README.md

 ### Output

-Once you enter your Coxeter Group element, BuildDomino can output the domino tableau in two forms.
-It can show the tableau in a graphical window or can output the tableau in [TikZ](http://sourceforge.net/projects/pgf/) code for inclusion in [LaTeX](http://www.latex-project.org/) documents.
-You also have the option of viewing your original element as a signed permutation.
+Once the user enters a Coxeter group element, BuildDomino can output the right and left domino tableau.
+The user has two choices for the form of the output.
+The tableau can be drawn in a graphical window or can be written in [TikZ](http://sourceforge.net/projects/pgf/) code for inclusion in [LaTeX](http://www.latex-project.org/) documents.
+You also have the option of viewing your original element or its inverse as a signed permutation.
 This is especially useful if you enter an element in terms of generators.